-Lucky’s Tale (2016), the plucky little 3D platformer that launched on Rift back in 2016, not only made the leap to Quest 2 a few weeks ago, but is also now coming to PSVR and SteamVR headsets.
+Lucky’s Tale (2016), the plucky little 3D platformer that launched on Rift back in 2016, has finally made its way to PlayStation VR.

 The studio also threw out a new trailer to show off some of the game’s updated visuals.
 The original article announcing Quest 2 availability follows below.

 Now Quest 2 users can hop around the bright and colorful world as series protagonist Lucky Swiftail, a young fox on a quest to save his best friend Piggy from a tentacular monster named Glorp.